pceeb/lecthw4-assignment-teebrooke/README.md

 chr21_gtf  chr2_gtf  chr3_gtf
 ~~~

-Every directory should contained a file containing information of a particular chromosoe, like this:
+Every directory should contained a file with information about a particular chromosome, like this:
 ```bash
 [c177-t0@n9998 ~]$ head chr21_gtf/chr21.gtf
 ```